foresightyoue/Java-MySQL-Scheduling-Demo/README.md

 Our demo
 * creates a random example of `MY_TABLE` and if necessary the database in which it lies if not present,
-* reads out the time frames from `MY_TABLE` and computes, using our own scheduler, a schedule with a minimal number of workers to perform the tasks,
+* reads out the time frames from `MY_TABLE` and computes, using our own scheduler, a schedule with a minimal number of workers to perform the tasks, each worker of course assumed to be able to perform any of the tasks in our table,
 * stores the scheduling results in a new table `RESULT_TABLE`,
 * reads as a final example the number of workers needed from `RESULT_TABLE`.

 The names of the above mentioned databases, tables, and columns can of course be renamed as desired (see below).

+## Installation

+You need